-Each institution will be visited twice by the IEP evaluation team.
-The aim of the first visit is to allow the team to gain a general picture of the institution and the way in which it operates.
-The second visit then allows for a more in depth investigation of the priority areas of concern.
+Each institution will have online meetings with the IEP evaluation team and a site visit at the institution's premises by the IEP evaluation team.
+The aim of the online meetings is to allow the team to gain a general picture of the institution, the way and context in which it operates, and to determine the main challenges and issues that should be addressed during the site visit.
+The site visit then allows for a more in-depth investigation of the priority areas of concern.
+The online meetings and particularly the site visit are an opportunity not only for the team to gather information but also for the team and institution to engage in a dialogue about how the institution can develop, in line with IEP's 'critical friend' approach.

-As with all aspects of the IEP evaluation, the following guidelines and the sample schedules for the site visits are typically adapted to the institutional context, so as to best achieve the goal of supporting the institution's strategic leadership and capacity to change.
+As with all aspects of the IEP evaluation, the following guidelines and the sample schedules for the online meetings and the site visit are typically adapted to the institutional context, so as to best achieve the goal of supporting the institution's strategic leadership and capacity to change.

-In order to ensure fruitful discussion during the site visits, the following basic principles should be taken into account for each meeting:
+In order to ensure fruitful discussion during the online meetings and the site visit, the following basic principles should be taken into account for each meeting:

-- The number of participants in each meeting should not exceed eight (except when meeting the self-evaluation group).
+- The number of participants in an online meeting should not exceed ten, including the members of the review panel.
+The number of participants in each meeting carried out on-site should not exceed eight (except when meeting the self-evaluation group).
 This is to ensure that all participants in a meeting have an opportunity to answer questions and contribute to the discussion. - The team should meet separately with individual groups, e.g., only students should attend the students' meeting, with no members of the staff present.
 Similarly, different levels of institutional hierarchy should not be mixed within meetings.
 This is to ensure participants do not feel inhibited from expressing their views. - All meetings will be treated confidentially by the evaluation team.
-It will not quote individuals or report on statements that could be traced back to a specific participant. - In order to maintain the confidentiality of discussions and to avoid unnecessary misunderstandings, special attention should be paid to the quality of interpretation, if this is necessary for any meetings.
-Ideally the interpreter should come from outside the institution. - All meetings are interactive and participants should not prepare any presentations.
+It will not quote individuals or report on statements that could be traced back to a specific participant.
+Online meetings will not be recorded. - In order to maintain the confidentiality of discussions and to avoid unnecessary misunderstandings, special attention should be paid to the quality of interpretation, if this is necessary for any meetings.
+Ideally the interpreter should come from outside the institution.
+IEP needs to be informed about the meetings in which interpretation is needed so that suitable technology can be employed and the schedule be adjusted appropriately. - All meetings are interactive and participants should not prepare any presentations.
 The evaluation team will come prepared with questions in order to start a dialogue.